Transgender Health: What You Need to Know

 The National Coalition Against Domestic Violence has information on services and organizations that are inclusive and supportive of trans survivors.
-Research suggests that gender non-conforming people face intimate partner violence at much higher rates than other adults.
+Research suggests that gender diverse people face intimate partner violence at much higher rates than other adults.
 However, victims may be hesitant to seek help because they fear discrimination from law enforcement and health care providers.
 Sadly, not all intimate partner violence resources accommodate transgender and gender-expansive people, but specific assistance is available in certain areas.

 Twenty-six percent of transgender and gender-expansive adults report being fired because of their identity.
-Because gender non-conforming people face such extreme job discrimination, some may turn to sex work as a last resort.
+Because gender diverse people face such extreme job discrimination, some may turn to sex work as a last resort.
 This puts them at far greater risk of physical and sexual violence.
 Make sure you know your rights as an employee.

 Sexual and Reproductive Health

 Some gender-expansive people aspire to have children or be parents.
 Because of this, all reproductive options and future plans, such as sperm banking, should be discussed with individuals before medical or surgical procedures that may reduce their future reproductive options.

 Additionally, it’s important for gender-expansive people and their families to find a provider or center that understands their specific needs and offers services in a caring and compassionate environment.
 If you are interested in your fertility options, please consider discussing this during your intake interview with the Johns Hopkins Center for Transgender and Gender Expansive Health.

 The Center for Transgender and Gender Expansive Health Team at Johns Hopkins